snijderlab/stitch/BatchFiles.md

 <-

 TemplateMatching ->
-    -Has parameters defining the database matching step -Like scoring, alphabet and the databases itself -Can only be specified once
+    -Has parameters defining the segment matching step -Like scoring, alphabet and the segments itself -Can only be specified once
 <-

 Recombine ->
-    -Has parameters defining the behaviour of the recombination step -Aligns the databases from TemplateMatching with the paths from the assembler -Can only be specified once
+    -Has parameters defining the behaviour of the recombination step -Aligns the segments from TemplateMatching with the paths from the assembler -Can only be specified once
     -TemplateMatching has to be specified for recombination te be specified
 <-